jorgenskogmo/shoelace/docs/tutorials/integrating-with-nextjs.md

 # Integrating with NextJS

-This page explains how to integrate Shoelace with a NextJS app.
+This page explains how to integrate Klik with a NextJS app.
 This is a community-maintained document.
 For questions about this integration, please [ask the community](/resources/community).

 ## Requirements